DC23/workflows/_episodes/06-remaining-stages.md

 > {:.solution}
 {:.challenge}

-## Cleaning House

-It is common practice to have a `clean` rule that deletes all intermediate and generated files, taking your workflow back to a blank slate.

-We already have a `clean` rule, so now is a good time to check that it removes all intermediate and output files.
-First do a `snakemake all` followed by `snakemake clean`.
-Then check to see if any output files remain and add them to the clean rule if required.

 ## Creating an Archive

 Let's add a processing rule that depends on all previous stages of the workflow.